cn-dp/K8s-Avamar/README.md

 -   Incremental-Forever backups

 **How to leverage Avamar:**

+Kubernetes provides a PersistentVolume (PV) API which allows an application to consume storage.
+This storage could be NFS, iSCSI, or cloud-provider-specific storage.
+It is common that users need to back up the PersistentVolume data, however there is a gap for doing so.
+Avamar provides a solution to overcome this gap by providing an efficient way for backing up PersistentVolume data.

 Building an application from modular containers means thinking about symbiotic groups of containers that cooperate to provide a service, not one container per